rdegges/rdegges-blog/articles/2011/simple-continuous-integration-deployment-with-jenkins.md

+---
-Title: Simple Continuous Integration / Deployment With Jenkins
+title: "Simple Continuous Integration / Deployment With Jenkins"
-Date: 2011-04-10
-Tags: programming, devops
+date: "2011-04-10"
+tags: ["programming", "devops"]
+slug: "simple-continuous-integration-deployment-with-jenkins"
-Summary: A quick walkthrough showing you how to get Jenkins up and running.
+description: "A quick walkthrough showing you how to get Jenkins up and running."
+---

 ![Butler Sketch][]